centarro/commerce-docs/docs/v2/user-guide/orders.md

 !!! note "We need help filling out this section!
 Feel free to follow the *edit this page* link and contribute.
 Need to add documentation for adjustments and coupons."

 ## Viewing carts
 Carts are created whenever a customer submits an Add to Cart form or when an admin begins an order via the _Create order_ link on the _Orders_ page and checks the _Cart_ checkbox before saving the order.
 Carts have an order ID but no order number, as those are not generated until the order is placed.
 You can view the current carts in your store by navigating to the Commerce > Orders page and clicking the _Carts_ tab.
-From the _Carts_ tab you can view, edit, reasign, add payment information to, or delete a cart using the dropdown operations menu based on your account's permissions.
+From the _Carts_ tab you can view, edit, reassign, add payment information to, or delete a cart using the dropdown operations menu based on your account's permissions.

 When a customer completes checkout or an admin places the order, the cart option is toggled off and the order ID remains the same but an order number is generated that follows the number pattern setup for the order type.
 Until checkout completion or order placement, carts are in a unique order status called _Draft_ that allows the order items to be periodically refreshed, updating the pricing and availability of the products in the cart.
 Once a cart is placed and moves out of the draft status, the order will no longer be periodically refreshed.